Adabalavinay/bank-loan-report/README.md

 3. Interact with filters, slicers, and charts to explore insights.

 ---

-⚡Tip: If your dataset is small and allowed to be shared, you can also include a **sample CSV/Excel** file in the repo.
-That makes it easier for others to test the dashboard.

 Do you want me to also write a **short professional project description** (2–3 lines) for LinkedIn/Resume that complements this README?